Denniskwg/Denniskwg/README.md

-- 👋 Hi, I’m Dennis Kamau
+- 👋 Hi, I’m Dennis Waruhiu
 - 👀 I’m interested in ...web development
 - 💞️ I’m looking to collaborate on Django projects.
 - 📫 How to reach me email: dkamau476@gmail.com